 - 1. Discuss learning needs with the student and the faculty related to course objectives. - 2.
-Review Preceptor Packet and complete the Preceptor Agreement Form. - 3.
+Review Preceptor Packet that contains orientation materials and complete the Preceptor Agreement Form. - 3.
 Facilitate access to site(s). - 4.
 Provide resources and contacts for the student to accomplish planned activities. - 5.
 Provide direction for the student consistent with learning objectives. - 6.
 Integrate interprofessional collaboration opportunities when available. - 7.
 Provide regular feedback to the faculty and the student regarding the student's clinical performance. - 8.
+Validate and sign the weekly clinical hours log and/or Typhon records. - 9.
 Complete and return a written evaluation of the student's clinical performance at the end of the clinical experience on the form provided.